Services & Care

 Advocate for the Dying and Family

-Dealing with debilitating illness and death is often a very emotional and stressful time.
-I can act as a mediator or advocate in complex situations relating to end of living care.
+Dealing with debilitating illness, and death, is often a very emotional and stressful time.
+I can act as a mediator, or advocate, in complex situations relating to end of living care.

 Peace of Mind

-Often family members live far away and may not be in a position to visit or care for their loved one who is ill or dying.
-I can provide peace of mind by fulfilling this role and acting as a vital link between absent family members and their loved one.
+Often family members live far away, and may not be in a position to visit or care for their loved one who is ill or dying.
+I can provide peace of mind, by fulfilling this role, and acting as a vital link between absent family members and their loved one.

-I believe my key role as a Thanadoula or community death-care practitioner is to always maintain flexibility in providing compassionate care and services that best suit the needs or wishes of the client.
+I believe my key role as a Thanadoula or community death-care practitioner is, to always maintain flexibility in providing compassionate care, and services, that best suit the needs or wishes of the client.